intrinsically/codestar-staruml/README.md

 This extension lets the user navigate to a file and pattern in VSCode.
 It is designed for me to be able to draw up a diagram, and then tag various elements with VSCode locations and jump to them quickly.
 In essence, this is a map of your code.

+## Prerequisites

+Please make sure you install the VSCode Codestar extension, and start it with the "Codestart: Start" command.
+The extension lives [here](https://marketplace.visualstudio.com/items?itemName=amcveighvscodeextensions.codestar) but you should install it using the extension tab of VSCode.

 ## Usage

 Ensure the Codestar VSCode extension is running.
 If it isn't, the linked diagram navigation will work, but not the VSCode functions.